Algorithm LogbookAlgorithm Logbook

 📋 Problem Statement

 Write a recursive function reverse_string(s) that returns the reversed string.
 Input: "hello" → Output: "olleh".
 Input: "abc" → Output: "cba".
-You must use recursion — no loops or slicing tricks like [::-1].
+You must use recursion — no loops or [::-1].

 💡 Intuition